-NLIIFL is administered by a Board of Directors appointed by the Lieutenant-Governor in Council from the Departments of Industry, Energy and Technology (IET) and Finance.
-The Board consists of senior Provincial Government officials who are appointed by virtue of their position.
-As of March 31st, 2022, the board members of the NLIIFL were:
+NLIIFL is administered by a Board of Directors appointed by the Lieutenant-Governor in Council from the Departments of Industry, Energy and Technology and Finance.
+As of the time of preparing this activity report, the Board consists of senior Provincial Government officials who are appointed by virtue of their position, including:

-- Assistant Deputy Minister, Business and Innovation, IET, Jamie O'Dea (Chair) - Director, Business Analysis, IET, Liane Price - Director, Budgeting, Department of Finance, Corey Tucker - Director, Pension Administration, Department of Finance, Thomas Nemec - Director, Accelerated Growth, IET, Kelly Day
+- Assistant Deputy Minister, Business and Innovation (Chair), Department of Industry, Energy and Technology (IET); - Director, Business Analysis, Department of IET; - Director, Budgeting, Department of Finance; - Director, Pension Administration, Department of Finance; and - Director, Accelerated Growth, Department of IET.